Member Organizations

 Current Status: Partially Adopted

 CACR has established an ongoing process to translate, adopt, and publish the ISA as issued by the IAASB.
-The 2021 Handbook is currently effective.
-ISA 600 (effective December 2023) will be translated and adopted by end of 2023.
+The 2022 Handbook is currently effective.

 Current Status: Adopted

 CACR maintains an ongoing process to incorporate new and amended standards into national requirements.
-CACR has translated and adopted the 2022 version of the International Code of Ethics issued by IESBA.
+CACR will adopt the 2023 version of the International Code of Ethics issued by IESBA in November 2024.

 Other professional accountants, such as bookkeepers and tax consultants, are regulated through their voluntary membership in other professional accountancy organizations such as the Union of Accountants (UOA), or the Chamber of Tax Advisers (CTA).
 Both UOA and CTA establish ethical requirements for their members; however, the requirements do not appear to align with the latest International Code of Ethics for Professional Accountants.